EricEisaman/geometry-game/README.md

   - custom key bindings/behaviors
   - sythesized voice settings
   - physics gravity
-  - grabbable physics objects to be added to the scene
+  - movable physics objects to be added to the scene
+  - environment settings
+  - thruster colors

 Explore the different voice names by listing them in the client console with:
 ```js